 So, in a very special Bands In the Woods Wednesday, we pay tribute to our modern day warrior, Neil Peart.

 So, it’s definitely an enduring image, particularly to us at cottagemixtape.com as lovers of Canadian Rock and the great outdoors.
 However, if you were a drummer during the 1980’s then this image is enduring for another reason.
-These shots were done specifically to show off Neil Peart’s kit (a custom Tama kit) for an ad.
-This ad banner (shown below) is much coveted by drummers, collectors and Rush fans alike.
-The photos were taken during Rush’s “Signals” sessions at Le Studio.
+These shots were done specifically to show off Neil Peart’s new kit, a custom Tama kit, for a promotional ad.
+The resulting banner (shown below) is much coveted by drummers, collectors and Rush fans alike.
+The photos themselves were taken during Rush’s “Signals” sessions at Le Studio.
 If you want to know more about the kit, there is a fan website that goes in great detail.
 The idea though, setting up a drum kit on a raft, so you can float it on a lake, seems like a totally impractical, totally Canadian thing to do.
 Neil Peart wrote:

 “I dreamed up the idea of doing a photo shoot in the middle of the lake—setting up the drums on a swimming raft that was moored offshore from the studio.
 With our band crew and the studio guys helping, each piece of the four drum boards on which the stands were mounted was ferried out by rowboat, followed by each of the drums and cymbals.
 I canoed out there, then sat and played while microphones were recording from shore (interesting experiment, but never used for anything).
 Art director Hugh Syme and photographer Deborah Samuel floated around me in a pedal-boat while Deborah snapped away, and the resulting image was used by Tama on a large fabric advertising banner.” –from Neil Peart’s website (neilpeart.com).

 So, Neil Peart was many things (musician, drummer, lyricist, professor, author) and more.
 This is becoming more apparent the more the tributes pour in, but he also was an avid outdoorsman.
-It makes perfect sense for his reserved sensibilities, preferring instead the solace of nature.
+It makes perfect sense if you consider his reserved sensibilities, preferring instead the solace of nature.
 It is something that reoccurs throughout his lyrics for Rush: “The Trees”, “Xanadu”, “Red Barchetta”, “Lakeside Park”.
-In it nature is one of these fantastical places both living and breathing where magical and supernatural things happen (like Neil Peart playing drums on a raft on a lake, ha).
+In these songs, nature is one of these fantastical places both living and breathing, where magical and supernatural things happen (like Neil Peart playing drums on a raft on a lake, ha).

-In all seriousness though, I would highly recommend checking Neil Peart’s blog, and reading his post that includes his recollections of this photo shoot and other outdoor adventures stories from Le Studio.
-Sadly his last post was in 2014 and almost coincides with the time of his diagnosis, who knows how long it will stay up but I hope it is preserved for fans.
+In all seriousness though, I would highly recommend checking Neil Peart’s blog, and reading his post that includes his recollections of this photo shoot and other outdoor adventures stories from Le Studio and beyond.
+Sadly his last post was in 2014, which almost coincides with the time of his diagnosis.
+Who knows how long the site will stay up but I hope it is preserved for fans.
 It gives thoughtful insights into his love of nature and the great outdoors.
 Particularly touching is his conversation with his young daughter as she asks question about nature and his responses.
-Also, he discusses at length…. loons and loon calls.
-Here at 93.5, the Loon!
+Also, he discusses at length…. loons and loon calls!
+Well, here at 93.5, the Loon!
 We salute you Neil Peart.
 Float on, Neil.
 Float on.